A 10 Megahertz Spatial Light Modulator: Methods

-We image the RIPA SLM focal plane using a Basler camera (a2A5060-15umBAS), which blocks the 785~nm locking-path light by a 780~nm MaxLine filter (Semrock, LL01-780).
+We image the RIPA-SLM focal plane using a Basler camera (a2A5060-15umBAS), which blocks the \review{$\lambda=785~\text{nm}$} locking-path light by a \review{$\lambda_c=780~\text{nm}$} MaxLine filter (Semrock, LL01-780).
 Using OpenCV~\cite{opencv_library}, we extract interference peak positions and apply local 2D Gaussian fits to determine the $1/e^2$ waists ($w_x$, $w_y$) and peak intensities ($I$).
 This fitting is valid because the interference pattern locally resembles a 2D Gaussian (details in later sections).
-Site-resolved heatmaps of (Fig.~\ref{fig:fig3}g-h) show standard deviations of $\sigma=3.1\%$ for $w_x$ and $\sigma=1.9\%$ for $w_y$, respectively.
+Site-resolved heatmaps of (Fig.~\ref{fig:fig3}\textbf{g}-\textbf{h}) show standard deviations of $\sigma=3.1\%$ for $w_x$ and $\sigma=1.9\%$ for $w_y$, respectively.

 Despite RF system calibration, the intensities $I$ are modulated by a Gaussian envelope which is the Fourier transform of the individual beams' common spatial mode.
-By extracting and compensating for this envelope using the camera data, we achieve an intensity homogeneity of $\sigma=2.6\%$ (Fig.~\ref{fig:fig3}f).
+By extracting and compensating for this envelope using the camera data, we achieve an intensity homogeneity of $\sigma=2.6\%$ (Fig.~\ref{fig:fig3}\textbf{f}).

-To assess the system's suitability for optical site-addressing, we calibrate the crosstalk (Fig.~\ref{fig:fig3}e), defined as the Gaussian-weighted optical power encircled within a waist $w_0^\prime$ at a site located a distance $d$ from an addressed site.
+To assess the system's suitability for optical site-addressing, we calibrate the crosstalk (Fig.~\ref{fig:fig3}\textbf{e}), defined as the Gaussian-weighted optical power encircled within a waist $w_0^\prime$ at a site located a distance $d$ from an addressed site.
 The experimental results for an $(N_x,N_y)=(8,9)$ array align well with the theoretical model, accounting for measured power attenuation of 19.8\% (5.2\%) per $x(y)$ round trip; these values include out-coupling ratios of 6.8\% (3.0\%) per round trip.
-This suggests that for a $(N_x,N_y)=(100,100)$ array with a 1\% loss per round trip in both RIPAs (red curve, Fig.~\ref{fig:fig3}e), crosstalk would reach $10^{-3}$ at a separation of $6.5$ waists and $10^{-4}$ at a separation of $13.5$ waists.
+This suggests that for a \review{$(N_x,N_y)=(80,80)$} array with a 1\% loss per round trip in both RIPAs (red curve, Fig.~\ref{fig:fig3}\textbf{e}), crosstalk would reach $10^{-3}$ at a separation of $6.5$ waists and $10^{-4}$ at a separation of $13.5$ waists.